starkfell/100DaysOfIaC/articles/day.98.using.resource.locks.in.a.yaml.pipeline.md

 [Things to Consider](#things-to-consider)</br>
 [Conclusion](#conclusion) </br>

-## Create a Script for Deploying your Resources in Azure
+## Deploy your Resources to Azure

-In VS Code, create a new file called the **deploy-azure-resources.sh**.
-Copy and paste the contents below into it and save and commit it to your Azure DevOps repository.
+In VS Code or your editor of choice, create a new file called the **deploy-azure-resources.sh**.
+Copy and paste the contents below into it and save it.

 ```bash
 #!/bin/bash